 Affiliate links are unique URLs that affiliates receive to promote a product or service.
 This link is unique for each affiliate marketer and product that is being promoted.
 This link includes other things like cookies (which is a whole nother topic) and tracking ids.

 Once a customer purchases a product or service using the affiliate link, the affiliate can receive a payment from the product owner.
 The payment, usually a portion of the sales, is paid after the refund period.
-For example, if commissions are paid “next 30,” which means the affiliate is paid 30 days after the sale was completed.
+For example, if commissions are paid “next 30,” the affiliate is paid 30 days after the sale.

 The payment timeframe will also vary based on the company’s policies.